Community News

 Amount awarded: $324,733

 Individuals with FA have a higher risk of developing head and neck squamous cell carcinoma (HSNCC) at young ages.
-Long-term survival rates remain low because often these patients cannot tolerate conventional chemotherapy and radiation treatments due to issues related to toxicity.
-This study is the first clinical trial focused on a therapy for FA-related HNSCC.
-It will investigate the efficacy and safety of the drug, Afatinib, when administered to people with FA who are diagnosed with unresectable and/or advanced squamous cell carcinoma of the oral cavity, oropharynx, hypopharynx, or larynx.
+Long-term survival rates remain low because often these individuals cannot tolerate conventional chemotherapy and radiation treatments due to toxicity-related issues.
+This study is the first clinical trial for investigating a potential therapy for FA-related HNSCC.
+It will investigate the efficacy and safety of the drug Afatinib when administered to people with FA who are diagnosed with unresectable and/or advanced squamous cell carcinoma of the oral cavity, oropharynx, hypopharynx, or larynx.

 Gene Therapy and Gene Editing